A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

-Then $Y_h$ is a Zariski-closed subset of $Y$, and we claim that it is either empty or equals all of $Y$.
-Indeed, assume that $Y_h$ is non-empty and let $y \in Y_h(K)$ be any rational point.
-By the above, there exists an rational open neighbordhood $U$ of $y$ in $Y$ contained in $Y_h$.
+Then $Y_h$ is a Zariski-closed subset of $Y$ containing $y$, and we claim that it equals all of $Y$.
+Indeed, by the above, there exists a rational open neighborhood $y\in U \sub Y$ contained in $Y_h$.
 As $\Os(Y) \rightarrow \Os(U)$ is flat \cite[§4.1, Cor.
 5]{Bosch2014rigid} and $\Os(Y)$ is a domain, it follows that the surjection $\Os(Y) \twoheadrightarrow \Os(Y_h)$ is an isomorphism, as required.
 This concludes the proof. \end{proof}